 - New donors giving more than your average gift amount

 New major or mid-level donors would have put in a lot of thought before making the donation.

-Therefore, make sure to appreciate them for their time and consideration in your message.
+Therefore, make sure to appreciate donors for their time and consideration in your message.
 You should also mention exactly how their donation would be used by you.

 If you send major and mid-level donors welcome packages, mention their names somewhere, or call them to thank them, add this to your letter too.

-Remember, the idea of the acknowledgment letter for them is to ensure that they give again.
+Remember, the idea of the donor acknowledgment letters for them is to ensure that they give again.
 They are clearly invested in your cause.